 Clements High School

-- Clements High School's student population of 540 students has declined by 8% over five school years.
+Clements High School's student population of 540 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-12|

 |Total Classroom Teachers||29 teachers|

 Clements High School is ranked within the bottom 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2018-19 school year.